 Performative Artistic Research: Ioannis KarounisAthens - AmsterdamMaster: Performing Public SpaceFONTYS UNIVERSITY2021-22

-Through 2 workshops in Amsterdam and in Athens, we created a toolkit with artistic games and props, which all passengers can use and interact with others in public transport.
+Through 2 workshops in Amsterdam and in Athens, we created a toolkit with artistic games and props, which all passengers can use in order to interact with others in public transport.
 My aim is to empower citizens to transform the non-place (Augé, 1995) in means of public transportation into performance space/time and, subsequently, social space/time (Lefebvre, 1991) through a creative form of civic encounter.

 Since the beginning of the project, my artistic vision has shifted along with my research questions - which became more specific and more effective in addressing the research topic I have been inquiring into.
 My original research question interrogated the boundaries between the performer and the spectator, pointing to the potential of a performance act to enable the spectator to become a performer temporarily.
 Gradually, the focus of my research shifted from the dichotomy between the performer and the spectator to raising citizens' artistic and social awareness through creative civic engagement and empowerment, thus seeking to do away with the distinction and the distance between "performer" and "spectator" altogether.

 - How can citizens consciously intervene in everyday life through performative artistic practices in means of public transportation?

 - How can citizens perceive everyday life - including executing "daily routines and tasks"- as performance?